sassoftware/viya4-iac-aws/viya4-iac-aws-darksite/custom-ami/README.md

-Wait till it become available.
+Wait until the `Status` column indicates it is available.